-Tax is only paid on your investment returns from the balanced fund.
+Tax is only paid on your investment returns from the Balanced Fund.
 You do not pay tax on any capital drawdown.

 What is the minimum investment size?

-What will your investment returns be?
+What will my investment returns be?

 Why am I being asked to provide proof of identification?